-This type of extreme situation, DDT within shock compressed gas, has been observed in laboratory tests by many others, including [1, 67-69].
+This type of extreme situation, DDT within shock compressed gas, has been observed in laboratory tests by many others, including [77, 78, 79, 3].
 Kogarko was carrying out initiation and critical tube testing and observed that attempts to initiate insensitive mixtures with detonations very often resulted in rapid flame propagation and DDT.
-Very high pressures, up to 347 bar, were measured at the closed end of the tube in methane-oxygennitrogen experiments.
+Very high pressures, up to 347 bar, were measured at the closed end of the tube in methane-oxygen-nitrogen experiments.
 Kogarko's tube (305 mm diameter, 10 mm wall thickness) was destroyed by a DDT event in a mixture with 6.8% acetylene in air.
 A critical tube experiment was being carried out, the detonation failed and an accelerating flame was produced with velocities up to 880 m/s.
-The consequences were dramatic: "At the end of the tube there arose, to all appearances, a pressure which was exceedingly high, and which acted over a period of time, as a result of which the the end section of the steel tube was demolished with heavy fragments flying out in all directions (the end cap, flange, valve, etc.).
+The consequences were dramatic: "At the end sure which was exceedingly high, and which acted over a period of time, as a result of which the end section of the steel tube was demolished with heavy fragments flying out in all directions (the end cap, flange, valve, etc.).
 The tube rupture was accompanied by an extremely powerful sound effect.
-It should be noted that in a large number of experiments involving the detonation of methane-air mixtures, in which the pressure in the tube was over 200 kg/cm, some sort of mechanical alterations in the end section was not observed."- [67].
-Note that 1 kg/cm is equal to 0.981 bar.
+It should be noted that in a large number of experiments involving the detonation of methane-air mixtures, in which the pressure in the tube was over 200 kg/cm, some sort of mechanical alterations in the end section was not observed." - [77].
+Note that $1 \text{ kg/cm}^2$ is equal to 0.981 bar.
 A series of experiments in propane-air were carried out to measure the peak pressures in more detail.
 For a stoichiometric mixture at an initial pressure of 1 bar, the maximum pressure was an average of 461 bar over a time of 4 $\mu$ s following reflection.

-Chan and Dewitt [68] measured pressures ahead of a "choked" flame that were up to a factor of three higher than the initial pressure.
-In [69], a peak reflected pressure of 250 bar was observed for a hydrocarbon-air mixture at an initial pressure of 1 bar.
-In Thibault et al. [1], DDT was observed during flame acceleration tests in pure ethylene oxide and they speculated that the peak pressure could have been as high as 140 times the initial pressure due to pre-compression.
+Chan and Dewitt [78] measured pressures ahead of a "choked" flame that were up to a factor of three higher than the initial pressure.
+In [79], a peak reflected pressure of 250 bar was observed for a hydrocarbon-air mixture at an initial pressure of 1 bar.
+In Thibault et al. [3], DDT was observed during flame acceleration tests in pure ethylene oxide and they computed that the peak pressure could have been as high as 140 times the initial pressure due to pre-compression.